hsheil/hsheil.github.io/_posts/2024-10-21-personalised-xirr-0.md

 In summary, knowing your XIRR is key to improving future performance.
 Think of it as VO2 max for running.

+Both Microsoft Excel and Google Sheets have an XIRR function readily available and I _could_ just put my data in there and go at it.
+But I've got over 2,600 transactions to check and also I want to do more..

-In addition, what I really want is the ability to run multiple __ghost or virtual__ portfolios alongside a real portfolio.
-In essence to answer the question - "here's what you could have had".
+What I really want is the ability to run multiple __virtual__ portfolios alongside a real portfolio.
+In essence to answer the question - "here's what you could have had if you had tracked the S&P 500 or FTSE 100 with the same money".

-Here's a short example to illustrate how XIRR can compress capex and income together for a stock holding into one number that still clearly conveys investment performance.
+Here's a short example to illustrate how XIRR can compress capital and income together for a stock holding into one number that still clearly conveys investment performance.

 | Date       | Amount       | Comment                                                   |
 | ---------- | ------------ | --------------------------------------------------------- |